austinburnett/instagram-clone/Server/README.md

 ### How to run the backend
 1. cd /Server/src
 2. docker compose up

+### How to run unit tests
+1. working directory should be /Instagram-Clone/Server/src
+2. npm test

 ### If you would like to run the project without containerization (not recommended).
 1. rm -r node_modules